 PRTBands uptrend continuation strategy enhanced

-The PRT Bands indicator can detect a bearish trend reversal.
-The buying signal is obtained when the price breaks up the top band of a bearish channel.
+The PRT Bands indicator can detect bullish trend reversals.
+The buying signal is given when the price breaks the top band of the bearish channel.

 Code of the backtest